Xto-dev/PaintTogether/README.md

 - **Normalized coordinates**: All drawing coordinates are stored as normalized values (0-1 range) for resolution independence
 - **Responsive display**: Canvas display size scales responsively while maintaining 16:9 aspect ratio
 - **Coordinate scaling**: Mouse and touch coordinates are properly scaled between display size and internal resolution
+- **Boundary clamping**: Coordinates are clamped to canvas bounds to prevent drawing outside the canvas
 - **Drawing preservation**: Canvas content is automatically redrawn when window is resized
 - **Smooth rendering**: Uses round line caps and joins for smooth brush strokes